hdarjus/WU-MyLearn-Download/README.md

 Security
 --------
-While developing the scripts I had them run many many times and I did not any harm to the courses.
+While developing the scripts I had them run many many times and I did not do any harm to the courses.
 `wget` just sends queries, nothing is going to happen there.

-Make sure to logout from Learn in Firfon after (successfully) using the script.
+Make sure to logout from Learn in Firefox after (successfully) using the script.

 Maintenance
 -----------